2018 United States House of Representatives elections in Texas: District 6

 The 6th district is located in the Dallas–Fort Worth metroplex, including parts of Arlington, as well as Dalworthington Gardens and Mansfield.
-The district also stretches southward taking in Corsicana and Ennis.
-Representative from District 6 was Republican Joe Barton, who has served since 1985.
-Barton was reelected with 58.3% of the vote in 2016.
-The PVI of the sixth district is R+9.
-In November 2017, Barton announced that he would not run for re-election in 2018.
+The district also stretches southward, taking in Corsicana and Ennis.
+Incumbent Republican Joe Barton, who had represented the district since 1985, announced in November 2017 that he would not run for re-election.
+He was re-elected with 58.3% of the vote in 2016.
+The district had a PVI of R+9.